NIS2 Compliance

 NIS2 Directive

-On the 17th of October 2024, the European Union will be implementing its NIS2 directive.
+On the 17th of October 2024, the European Union implemented its NIS2 directive.
 Unlike most cybersecurity frameworks, this one is not optional.
-All member states will transpose the directive into their national law and the fines for non-compliance are steep.
+All member states have transposed the directive into their national law.
+Enforcement has begun and is set to ramp up in 2026, and the fines for non-compliance are steep.

 • The first step in regulatory compliance is knowing what you have.

-• Gain complete visibility of your IT estate with Lansweeper.
+• Gain total visibility of your technology estate with Lansweeper.

 What is the NIS2 Directive_